AlexMihai1804/autowatering-smart-dashboard/docs-embedded/plant-database-fao56-system.md

   - Calls `track_deficit_accumulation()` (internal static helper) to update `water_balance_t` using ETc (ET0 x Kc), rainfall, and any manual irrigation feedback.
   - Flags `irrigation_needed` when the current deficit crosses `raw_mm`.

+#### Antecedent Soil Moisture (Effective Rainfall)

+The FAO‑56 engine models **effective precipitation** by estimating runoff and infiltration.
+One of the key drivers is the **antecedent soil moisture estimate** (how wet the soil was before the rain event):
+- Higher antecedent moisture → higher runoff → lower effective rainfall
+- Lower antecedent moisture → lower runoff → higher effective rainfall

+AutoWatering supports configuring this estimate as a percentage (`0..100`) via a **global** value and optional **per-channel** overrides.

+**Precedence (per channel):**
+1. If per-channel override is enabled → use the channel’s `moisture_pct`
+2. Else if global override is enabled → use the global `moisture_pct`
+3. Else → default to `50%`

+This value is applied inside `calc_effective_precipitation()` / AUTO mode’s daily deficit update, and can change whether a channel decides to irrigate (because effective rain reduces the computed deficit).

+**Persistence:** stored in NVS (global record + per-channel records).

+**BLE configuration:** exposed via the Custom Configuration Service characteristic `12345678-1234-5678-9abc-def123456784` (see `docs/ble-api/characteristics/30-soil-moisture-configuration.md`).

 The persisted water balance structure is defined in `src/water_balance_types.h`:

 ```c